viclok60/FJ/README.md

 The easiest way to launch an application on boot is to modify the autostart file, which is used to configure applications that run when the desktop environment starts.

-1. Open a terminal on your Raspberry Pi.
+Step 1: Open a terminal on your Raspberry Pi.
-2. Open the autostart file for editing:
+Step 2: Open the autostart file for editing:

     sudo nano /etc/xdg/lxsession/LXDE-pi/autostart

-3. Add the following line to the end of the file to start Chromium:
+Step 3: Add the following line to the end of the file to start Chromium:

     @chromium-browser --start-fullscreen https://www.example.com

 You can replace https://www.example.com with the website or local file you want to open.
 Remove --start-fullscreen if you don’t want it in full screen.

-4. Press Ctrl + X, then Y and Enter to save and exit the file.
+Step 4: Press Ctrl + X, then Y and Enter to save and exit the file.
-5. After making the changes, reboot your Raspberry Pi to see the browser launch on startup:
+Step 5: After making the changes, reboot your Raspberry Pi to see the browser launch on startup:

     sudo reboot